rexder26/CTF_notes/README.md

-# This are notes i wrote while i play CTF's
+# These are notes i wrote while i play CTF's